Trivialization of the gravitational Green-Schwarz transformation in the non-relativistic limit of string theory: Implications

 \section{Implications}

-The trivialization of the gravitational and gauge Green-Schwarz mechanism in the NR limit of heterotic supergravity leads to a profound restructuring of the constraints of heterotic string theory.
-We now outline the main consequences.
+A full trivialization of the gravitational and gauge Green-Schwarz mechanism in the NR limit of heterotic supergravity would lead to a profound restructuring of the constraints of heterotic string theory.
+Motivated by the initial results in this paper, where we trivialize the gravitational Green-Schwarz transformation, we now outline the main consequences of the full trivialization of the Green-Schwarz mechanism.